The State Cooperation System

 - The 2001 Convention does not change the limitations of maritime zones, the existing ones applying as regulated by international law.

-In the Exclusive Economic Zone, on the Continental Shelf and in the Area States have only a very limited jurisdiction and sovereignty.
-In the Area (i.e. the sea bed outside national jurisdiction) they even have in general no other jurisdiction than that over their own vessels and nationals.
+In the Exclusive Economic Zone, on the Continental Shelf and in the Area, States have only a very limited jurisdiction and sovereignty.
+In the Area (i.e. the seabed outside national jurisdiction) they generally have no jurisdiction except over their own vessels and nationals.

 Respecting this, the 2001 Convention establishes provisions for an international cooperation scheme for sites located on the seabed seawards from the Territorial Sea of its State Parties.

 Main Achievements and Basic Features:

 - Each State Party will adopt domestic legislation to ensure that its own nationals and vessels do not engage in any activity directed at underwater cultural heritage in a manner not in conformity with the 2001 Convention;